Open-MSS/MSS/docs/conf_sso_test_msscolab.rst

 Configuration MSS Colab Server with Testing IdP for SSO
 =======================================================
 Testing IDP (`mslib/msidp`) is specifically designed for testing the Single Sign-On (SSO) process with the mscolab server using PySAML2.
+This is solely for development and testing purposes, do not use in production environments.

 Here is documentation that explains the configuration of the MSS Colab Server with the testing IdP.